Eden Sassoon On Being Inquisitive With Kyle Richards: ‘Kyle Thought I Was Being Invasive’

 — All About The Tea (@AllAboutTheTea_) January 7, 2017

 “After Rinna told me that Kyle was her enabler, I felt like I had to get to know Kyle and understand where she was coming from to help Kim.
 Because I didn’t feel a very welcoming energy at #GameNight, I wanted to make it my mission to get to know Kyle, and for Kyle to get to know me.
-I think she will find out soon enough that I have a #HUGE heart,” Eden Sassoon explains in her Bravo blog for The Real Housewives of Beverly Hills.
+I think she will find out soon enough that I have a #HUGE heart,” Eden Sassoon explained in her Bravo blog for The Real Housewives of Beverly Hills.

 Sassoon may say that she has a big heart, but many viewers were disgusted with the way she handled the topic of her sister when she first started filming The Real Housewives of Beverly Hills.
 She brought up her sister and revealed that her sister and Kim Richards had worked on a movie together when they were young.
 And Eden guessed that the girls would drink and possibly do drugs on set, which is where the addictions may have started.
 Some people didn’t appreciate how she was speaking for Kim.

 “And as someone who knows the pain of being an addict, I don’t care who it is, or if I am close to them or not, I want to help!
 There is such an amazing life that comes from being sober and living your #Truth.
 I want that for anyone struggling.
-And if Kyle chooses not to talk about it with me, or her sister, I just hope Kim knows that I’m always here,” Eden Sassoon continues in her Bravo blog, pointing out that she wanted to be there for the Richards sisters.
+And if Kyle chooses not to talk about it with me, or her sister, I just hope Kim knows that I’m always here,” Eden Sassoon continued in her Bravo blog, pointing out that she wanted to be there for the Richards sisters.

 Eden Sassoon Shares Her Apprehension About Game Night https://t.co/Pqa8G2pyGQ pic.twitter.com/1fy3ugWSNv